rahenrique/rah.collectiveaccess.boilerplate/README.md

 This repository is intended as a starting point for a local environment for development of CollectiveAccess implementations.

 **Work In Progress**.
-See the [issues page](https://github.com/rahenrique/rah.collectiveaccess.boilerplate/issues) for more information
+See the [issues page](https://github.com/rahenrique/rah.collectiveaccess.boilerplate/issues) for more information.

 ## Prerequisites